auth0/docs/articles/product-lifecycle/migration/guides/management-api-v1-v2.md

 useCase:
   - management api
 ---
-# Migrate from Management API v1 to v2
+# Migration Guide: Management API v1 to v2

 Auth0’s Management API v1 was deprecated in 2016 and replaced with the [Auth0 Management API v2](/api/management/v2/).
 Management API v1 will reach its End Of Life in the Public Cloud on **July 13th, 2020**.
 Requests will begin failing with a `410` HTTP status code on or after that date.
 Private Cloud releases will continue to support Management API v1 until the November 2020 monthly release.